What you can do at the Swan

 Directing

-skills are called for here, from making sure the cast turn up for
+man-management and organisational skills are called for here, from

-rehearsals on the right night to co-ordinating production meetings
+making sure the cast turn up for rehearsals on the right night to

-to dealing with any other snags which might occur along the route
+co-ordinating production meetings to dealing with any other snags

-to Opening Night.
+which might occur along the route to Opening Night.

 Stage Management

-departments including technical, directing and acting.
-It's a
+directing and acting.

 Set Design